colindoyle0000/colindoyle-website/content/torts/scratchpad/_index.md

 This page serves as a kind of blackboard/whiteboard for in-class instruction.
 I will use this page when it would be helpful for students to have text available outside of the slides that I am presenting.

+## April 3, 2023

+### Intentional Torts Exercise

+You are a personal injury attorney in the state of Loyola.
+In Loyola, a protest and counter-protest over gun regulations began to get out of hand.
+Annie stood at the front lines of the protest arguing for assault weapon regulation, and Bob stood at the front lines of the counter-protest arguing for free assault weapons for public school teachers.
+The two protests began on opposite sides of city park but grew closer together over the course of the day and were now squaring off face-to-face.
+Annie started addressing Bob directly.
+“You think it’s worth it for kids to die so you can pretend you’re a real man?
+What are you compensating for, buddy?
+Huh?
+Wife left you?
+Maybe instead of buying so many guns, you should buy a gym membership, you fat piece of shit!”
+As she screamed at him, flecks of spit kept landing on Bob’s face.
+She pointed her index finger right between his eyes, inches from his face as she said, “No one is ever going to love you.”

+Bob drew his SIG Sauer P365 pistol from its holster on his hip and pointed it at the ground by his feet.
+“Back up.
+Stop spitting on my face.
+And stop being so mean to me.”
+“Are you going to shoot me?”
+Annie asked.
+“If I have to.”
+Bob responded.
+“I’m calling the cops,” Annie said, and retreated back into the crowd.

+Annie did not call the cops.
+But she did sue Bob for assault.
+Bob has now hired you as his attorney.
+Having never been sued before, Bob wants you to advise him on his legal options.
+Please consider any defenses Bob might raise, any intentional tort claims he might have against Annie, and any defenses she might be able to raise.
+As you advise Bob, be sure to inform him of how strong or weak these claims or defenses are and why.
+For the purposes of this question, do not consider any negligence or strict liability claims.

 ## March 16, 2023

 ### Products Liability Exercise Part 1